shirleyjambu/Trivia-Game/README.md

 The Advanced Version.

-1. The player will have a set timer for all questions.
+1. The player will have a set timer of 10 seconds for each question.

 2. The player will be presented with one question at a time.

-3. At end of each question the result will be printed.
+3. At end of each question the result will be printed and after 3 seconds the next question will be presented itself.